 Italian Cities – Foodies going on weekend breaks to Italy will certainly find that the European country offers something that tickles their taste buds.
 Italy’s rich culinary history means that wherever you go, you can be confident of sampling some fantastic food, whether it’s in a high-end restaurant or from a bustling market stall.

 While it was initially sold by street vendors to the working classes, pizza’s status and popularity quickly spread when baker Raffaele Esposito created one for the Italian royal family which was very well received.

 Alternatively, you may wish to visit Da Michele.
 Operating since the 19th century, this traditional restaurant only serves two kinds of pizza (Margherita and Marinara) although both are extremely tasty.

-Extra-virgin olive oil, bread and grilled meats are staples of Tuscan cuisine, so a trip to Florence – the region’s capital and home to many famous historical figures – could be a great place to sample specialities such as calamari in zimino (stewed squid) or Florentine chicken, which is a concoction of chicken breast, breadcrumbs, Parmesan cheese, celery, spinach, onion, paprika, cream cheese and garlic powder.
+Extra-virgin olive oil, bread and grilled meats are staples of Tuscan cuisine, so a trip to Florence – the region’s capital and home to many famous historical figures – could be a great place to sample specialties such as calamari in zimino (stewed squid) or Florentine chicken, which is a concoction of chicken breast, breadcrumbs, Parmesan cheese, celery, spinach, onion, paprika, cream cheese and garlic powder.